 Healthcare Information Management

-The terms electronic medical record and electronic health record are often used interchangeably, but they are not exactly the same.
+The terms electronic medical record (EMR) and electronic health record (EHR) are often used interchangeably, but they are not exactly the same.
 An electronic medical record is simply a digital version of a patient’s chart.
 Confined to a single practice, it can provide valuable information for patient management, such as when someone is due for an immunization and what patients’ blood pressure readings look like over time.

 An electronic health record, however, contains that information but is also designed to allow information about the patient to travel outside of the practice, so data is available to all those involved in a patient’s care.
 For example, an electronic health record would contain the patient’s allergies and current medications, which would be available to the laboratory pathologist, the radiologist, the home care nurse or the insurance company.
 Aggregated de-identified patient data could also be used for medical research, public health measures such as managing an epidemic, and policy developments at the state and federal level.

-Although HIT offers many potential benefits, many individuals and institutions have been slow to adopt the technology or to use it to best effect.
+Although HIT offers many potential benefits, many individuals and institutions have been slow to adopt the technology and use it to its best effect.
 In some cases the issues are financial, as even with monetary incentives from the federal government, implementing HIT is very expensive.
 In others, the problems are technical, such as interfacing different proprietary systems that contain laboratory or medication data into a particular HIT patient care system.

 Interoperability between systems can be a major challenge as well; systems designed for a hospital don’t necessarily work well in outpatient care and vice versa.
 A laboratory pathologist has different information needs than the cardiologist caring for a hospitalized patient.
 Another problem is the need to train all users, assure that people use the system correctly and to retrain the staff as new software becomes available.